jayjah/tankerkoenig_dart/README.md

 ## Features

-- retrieve gas stations
+- retrieve gas stations by postal code, latitude and longitude or by given id
-- retrieve gas prices
+- retrieve gas price statistics

 ## Usage